LAGameStudio/lawg/README.md

 Designed to be cross-platform friendly, and leveraging web platform middleware, you can create complex 2D and 3D and 2.5D games using some of the best open source.

-LAWG leverages its own interface to provide multiple-engine and HTML coexistance.
+LAWG leverages its own interface to provide multiple-engine and HTML coexistence.
+This means that useful infrastructure for doing complex multi-canvas and overlay-HTML interfaces is possible.
+It also provides some unification for touch interfaces along with the mouse and game controllers.
+And, it provides its own HTML5 canvas engine similar to the features of the Lost Astronaut Game Creation Framework in C++.

 Using [Galvanic](http://github.com/h3rb/galvanic) or [Papi](http://github.com/h3rb/papi) you can create multiplayer and cloud-based back-ends easily with JSON RESTful web APIs.